John Romero-Martinez

-John Benedict Romero-Martinez is an American politician who served as a member of the Wyoming House of Representatives for the 44th district. from 2021 to 2023.
+John Benedict Romero-Martinez is an American politician who served as a member of the Wyoming House of Representatives for the 44th district from 2021 to 2023, the 66th Session of the Wyoming House of Representatives.
+Representative John B. Romero-Martinez was elected as a representatives for the newly drawn 44th district serving from 2023 to 2025.

 Background

 Romero-Martinez was born and raised in Cheyenne, Wyoming.
 He earned an associate of arts degree in sociology from the University of Wyoming.